During dinner in the Danish village of Ærøskøbing, the restaurant chef stopped by the table. “How is your fish?” he asked.

 Bodies in the bog

-Via ferry and train I arrived in Århus, the second largest city in Denmark with a population of over 300,000. Århus began as a Viking settlement in the 700s.
+Via ferry and train I arrived in Århus, the second largest city in Denmark with a population of over three-hundred thousand. Århus began as a Viking settlement in the 700s.

 During World War II, Denmark was occupied by the Nazis.
 I visited the Museum of the Occupation, which is located in the former police station of Århus.
 During the war, the building served as Gestapo headquarters.
 Holding cells on the first floor and in the basement were used to interrogate and torture those suspected of helping the Allies.